How to get more Gear slots in Hogwarts Legacy

 (Image credit: Warner Bros.
 Interactive)

-However, because that's going to take quite a lot of time, one of my top Hogwarts Legacy tips is to sell anything you're not currently wearing whenever you get a chance.
-You can sell gear at any vendor you find throughout the map, and what's even better is that you keep all the looks of anything you've ever found to change the look of your outfit to whatever you like - regardless of the actual item you're wearing.
-Just sell it all and you'll be both full of inventory space and relatively rich.
+However, that's going to take quite a lot of time, so one of my top Hogwarts Legacy tips is to sell anything you're not currently wearing whenever you get the chance.
+You can sell gear at any vendor, and you'll keep all the looks of anything you've found to change your appearance - regardless what you actually wear.
+So just sell it all and you'll be both full of inventory space and richer.

 How to unlock Merlin Trials and find them on the map